wgdsoc/constitution/constitution.md

 2.2.5 - To provide a social space for people to discuss game development, both online and in person;
 2.2.6 – To expose members to new paradigms of game development, such as Virtual Reality game development, which they may not otherwise have the chance to pursue;
 2.2.7 – To expose Society members to industry professionals and provide career opportunities equally to all members.
+2.2.8 - To host regular teaching sessions that teach people how to make games.

 2.3 - The Society, its Executives, its funds and all its activities shall be subject to the provisions of the By-Laws, Regulations and Policy of the University of Warwick Students’ Union.